alexbie98/vibe-gains/README.md

 # Vibe Gains 💪

 A full-stack lift tracking application that helps you monitor your strength training progress and visualize your gains over time.
 This project was vibecoded by Claude.
+I have no idea what's going on in the code or even this README.

 ![Vibe Gains Screenshot](./screenshot.png)